Long Beach Drug & Alcohol Rehab, Detox & Treatment Resources

 Long Beach is a city in Southern California situated within the Greater Los Angeles area.
 With a population of over 450,000, Long Beach is Southern California’s third largest city.
 The city is home to some famous places and sites such as The Port of Long Beach, Long Beach Museum of Art and The Aquarium of the Pacific.
 Long Beach is also widely regarded as the aquatic capital of America and has the RMS Queen Mary — a historic ocean liner — in Long Beach Harbor.

 Despite all of its glory, Long Beach has a problem with the drug epidemic that is sweeping across many major American cities.
-The beautiful city of Long Beach is no exception.
-According to an Orange County online publication, opioid dependency is at an all time high with heroin being the preferred drug, especially among young adults aged 18 to 30.
-In the past, heroin was usually the last stop for long-term drug users who had developed tolerance to other opiates; the status quo has changed and new drug users are trying out heroin straight away.
+According to an Orange County online publication, opioid dependency is at an all-time high with heroin being the preferred drug, especially among young adults aged 18 to 30.
+In the past, heroin was usually the last stop for long-term drug misusers who had developed tolerance to other opiates; the status quo has changed and new drug misusers are experimenting with heroin before trying other drugs.
 The problem is further compounded by the fact that heroin is a cheaper and widely available option.

 Other commonly misused drugs in Long Beach include powdered cocaine and prescription opiates.
 While this is a problem, not all hope is lost for Long Beach residents.
-A number of Long Beach drug treatment facilities dot the city, and medical professionals are working hard to combat the drug dependency that has grown in the city.
+A number of drug treatment facilities dot the city, and medical professionals are working hard to combat the drug dependency that has grown in the city.
 If you are struggling with an addiction to drugs or alcohol, seek help.
-You’re not alone in this struggle, and you can find more information about the recovery programs offered by alcohol and drug rehab centers in Long Beach, CA.

 Finding Help & Recovery in Long Beach, CA